Concordium/concordium-base/rust-bins/wallet-notes/README.md

 An example output to this request is in the file [create_transfer-output.json](files/create_transfer-output.json).

 ## create_encrypted_transfer_ext

+Semantics: Create an encrypted transfer transaction with the provided values.

 This function takes as input a NUL-terminated UTF8-encoded string.
 The string must be a valid JSON object with fields